gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

-The easiest way to build a library is to use the Project Manager, which supports a special type of project called a *Library Project* (see the *Library Projects* section in the *GNAT Project Manager* chapter of the *GPRbuild User's Guide*).
+The easiest way to build a library is to use the Project Manager, which supports a special type of project called a *Library Project* (see the *Library Projects* section in the *GNAT Project Manager* chapter of the :title:`GPRbuild User's Guide`).

-A project is considered a library project, when two project-level attributes are defined in it: ``Library_Name`` and ``Library_Dir``.
-In order to control different aspects of library configuration, additional optional project-level attributes can be specified:
+A project is considered a library project when two project-level attributes are defined in it: ``Library_Name`` and ``Library_Dir``.
+In order to control different aspects of library configuration, you can specify additional optional project-level attributes:

 * ``Library_Kind``
     This attribute controls whether the library is to be static or dynamic

 * ``Library_Version``
-    This attribute specifies the library version; this value is used during dynamic linking of shared libraries to determine if the currently installed versions of the binaries are compatible.
+    This attribute specifies the library version.
+Its value is used during dynamic linking of shared libraries to determine if the currently installed versions of the binaries are compatible.